-- A: The law does not require a one year waiting period; rather it grants "an annual vacation."
+A: The law does not require a one year waiting period; rather it grants "an annual vacation."
 "Annual" means yearly, and does not exclude the first year.
 See Atty.
 Gen. Op.
 No. 99-172 (construing the identical provision for police in 14-52-106).
 However, the Attorney General stated that local officials may determine how to allocate the time during the first year.

-It might be advisable to allow police officers and firefighters to accumulate all their vacation days prior to the end of the year, for example after six or nine months, so that they will be able to take the full vacation in the first year. - Q: Our firefighters work a 24-hour shift.
-Should the fifteen (15) days' vacation for firefighters provided by ACA § 14-53-107 and holiday pay be calculated as eight-hour days or 24-hour days?
+Q: Our firefighters work a 24-hour shift.
+Should the fifteen (15) days' vacation for firefighters provided by A.C.A. § 14-53-107 and holiday pay be calculated as eight-hour days or 24-hour days?